-The Office of Student Employment (SE), under the auspices of the Office of Human Resources (HR), serves the Azusa Pacific community by facilitating the hiring process for current undergraduate and graduate students seeking to work for the university.
+The Office of Student Employment, under the auspices of the Office of Human Resources, serves the Azusa Pacific community by facilitating the hiring process for current undergraduate and graduate students seeking to work for the university.
 Our office supports on campus recruitment efforts to sustain a vital work force by collaborating with department supervisors as they fill vacant positions.
-Additionally, SE is responsible for processing the onboarding of student employees, completing hire documentation, entering new hires into the HRIS system, and encouraging a positive and productive employment relationship.
+Additionally, Student Employment is responsible for processing the onboarding of student employees, completing hire documentation, entering new hires into the HRIS system, and encouraging a positive and productive employment relationship.

-To fulfill the mission and purpose of Azusa Pacific University, SE is a division of the HR office and plays a key role in helping APU navigate a fast-changing, competitive environment and the greater demand for quality employees.
-Thus, the SE and the HR have been established to manage the six key areas that add value to an organization:
+To fulfill the mission and purpose of Azusa Pacific University, the Office of Student Employment is a division of the Office of Human Resources and plays a key role in helping APU navigate a fast-changing, competitive environment and the greater demand for quality employees.
+Thus, the Office of Student Employment and the Office of Human Resources have been established to manage the six key areas that add value to an organization:

 - 1. Effectively managing and developing people. - 2.
 Strengthening individual and organizational performance. - 3.
 Developing new competencies that enhance individual and organizational performance. - 4.
-Increasing the innovation, creativity, and flexibility necessary to enhance competitiveness. - Applying new approaches to work-process design, succession planning, career development, and inter-organizational mobility. - 6.
+Increasing the innovation, creativity, and flexibility necessary to enhance competitiveness. - 5.
+Applying new approaches to work-process design, succession planning, career development, and inter-organizational mobility. - 6.
 Managing the implementation and integration of technology through improved staffing, training, and communication with employees.

-SE serves as a resource for student employee supervisors and student employees to obtain current information on employment procedures, work rules, personnel records, job opportunities, federal and state employee regulations, training and development opportunities, and employee relations concerns.
-The representatives from the SE are responsible for maintaining complete and up-to-date personnel records for all current student employees.
+The Office of Student Employment serves as a resource for student employee supervisors and student employees to obtain current information on employment procedures, work rules, personnel records, job opportunities, federal and state employee regulations, training and development opportunities, and employee relations concerns.
+The representatives from the Office of Student Employment are responsible for maintaining complete and up-to-date personnel records for all current student employees.
 It is, therefore, important that supervisors of student employees and student employees notify the Office of Student Employment promptly of any changes in their name, address, or telephone number.
 In this manner, the information for all employees can be kept current and accurate.